moxon6/formik-simple/README.md

 # formik-simple

-This is a very small wrapper around formik,
+This is a very small wrapper around the formik HOC to make usage a little simpler

-Small wrapper HOC for formik
+## Usage

 Allows for usage in the following manner:

 ```